imcharliesparks/GoodGame-Web/docs/rest_endpoints.md

 - Body JSON:
   - `{ "friendId": string }`
 - Behavior:
-  - Creates a pending request (or auto-accepts an existing inverse pending request).
+  - Creates a pending request (or auto-accepts an existing inverse pending request); use when the receiver should accept/deny.
 - Returns:
-  - `{ "request": FriendRequest, "accepted": boolean }`
+  - `{ "request": FriendRequest, "accepted": boolean }` (`accepted` is `true` when auto-accepted because the other user already requested you)

 ### `POST /api/friend-requests/:id/accept`